Frequently Asked Questions

 What is the timeline for the exam?

-The registration period for the exams begins in September 2018.
+The registration period for the exams begins in July every year.
 An automatic confirmation of the registration will be emailed to the person completing the form.
-Parents will be notified of results in January 2018.
+Parents will be notified of results in the spring of that school year.
 Results will be sent to the student’s home and also to the student’s school counselor.

 How can students prepare for the exam?